TALK TO SALES

 Why can’t I offer an HSA as a stand-alone benefit?

-As mentioned above, for an employee to participate in a health savings account, they must be enrolled in an HSA-qualified HDHP.
-The vast majority of individuals participating in an HDHP are being offered the plan by their employer, which means the likelihood that one of your employees would be enrolled in an HDHP on their own is slim to none.
-Because they don't have an HDHP, these employees wouldn't be eligible to participate in the HSA.
+As mentioned above, for an employee to participate in a health savings account, they must enroll in an HSA-qualified HDHP.
+Most individuals with an HDHP receive one from their employer, meaning the likelihood that one of your employees would enroll in an HDHP on their own is rare.
+But, individuals can enroll in an HDHP through the federal or state health insurance exchanges.
+Without an HDHP, these employees aren’t eligible to participate in the HSA.

 In addition, an HSA doesn't cover individual insurance premiums.
-PeopleKeep customer data shows that individual insurance premiums are the largest medical expense employees have today.
-So if you're not offering a health insurance plan beyond an HSA, your employees will need to shop for their own individual plan and pay for it entirely out of pocket.
+PeopleKeep customer data shows that individual insurance premiums are employees' largest medical expense.
+So, if you're not offering a health insurance plan beyond an HSA, your employees must shop for their own health plan and pay for it entirely out of pocket.

 Downsides to HSAs

-While HSAs can be an excellent benefit for your employees, there are a few downsides for employers.
+While HSAs can be an excellent health and financial benefit for your employees, there are a few downsides for employers.

-As we mentioned, employees take their HSA funds with them when they leave your organization.
+As mentioned, employees take their HSA funds with them when leaving your organization.
 This is because their HSA belongs to them.
-Some employees use their HSA as an extra retirement fund instead of a health benefit.
+Some employees use their HSA as a retirement savings vehicle or investment strategy instead of a health benefit.
 With an HSA, you can't guarantee that your employees will use their HSA as a medical benefit.

 Thankfully, there are other alternatives to HDHPs, HSAs, and traditional health insurers.